thoughtworks/pii-anonymizer/README.md

     * [ ] NAME
     * [ ] ADDRESS
  * Anonymizers:
+    * [ ] Encryption :  Encrypts the original sensitive data value using a cryptographic key.
+Cloud DLP supports several types of tokenization, including transformations that can be reversed, or "re-identified."
     * [ ] Masking: Replaces a number of characters of a sensitive value with a specified surrogate character, such as a hash (#) or asterisk (*).
     * [ ] Bucketing: "Generalizes" a sensitive value by replacing it with a range of values.
 (For example, replacing a specific age with an age range, or temperatures with ranges corresponding to "Hot," "Medium," and "Cold.")
-    * [ ] Replacement: Replaces a detected sensitive value with a specified surrogate value.

 You can have a detailed at upcoming features and backlog in this [Github Board](https://github.com/thoughtworks-datakind/anonymizer/projects/1?fullscreen=true)